 Jaipur – The Pink City

-We drove to the Hawa Mahal, Palace of Winds which is the iconic photo associated with Jaipur also known as the Pink City.
+We drove to the Hawa Mahal, Palace of Winds which is the iconic photo associated with Jaipur, the Pink City.
 It’s a five storied wonder with spectacular pyramidal facade and overhanging windows which have latticed screens, domes and spires.
-Its famous pink colour was down to Sawai Ram Singh II, he chose to make the facades of all old city buildings autumnal colours for a forthcoming visit by the Prince of Wales in 1876.
+Its famous pink colour was down to Sawai Ram Singh II.
+He chose to make the facades of all old city buildings autumnal colours for a forthcoming visit by the Prince of Wales in 1876.